SayaCoduka/autoMaze/README.md

 # autoMaze
-create maze auto and resolve it
+create maze and resolve it